gowonisgood/Comimi/README.md

 1. Create a new project through Unity Hub.
 2. In the top menu, select `Assets > Import Package > Custom Package…`.
-3. Locate and open the provided `Jungkomi.unitypackage` file, select the assets to import, and click `Import`.
+3. Locate and open the provided `comigame.unitypackage` file, select the assets to import, and click `Import`.
-4. After import, check the assets and scripts under the `Assets/Jungkomi` folder in the Project window.
+4. After import, check the assets and scripts under the `Assets/comigame` folder in the Project window.
 5. Configure your game by creating scenes or placing prefabs in existing scenes as needed.

 ---